didi2424/TF-Object-Detection-API-GPU-Windows-WSL/README.md

 _Downloads Ubuntu on Windows_
 1. Click Start on your windows and search Microsoft Store
-2. on search bar Type
+2. on search bar Microsoft Store
    ```sh
    Ubuntu on Windows
    ```